Barry Grodenchik

 Barry Grodenchik (born February 12, 1960) is an American politician who served in the New York City Council for the 23rd district from 2015 to 2021.
 He is a Democrat.
 The district includes portions of Bayside, Queens, Bellerose, Douglaston, Floral Park, Fresh Meadows, Glen Oaks, Hollis, Hollis Hills, Holliswood, Jamaica Estates, Little Neck, Oakland Gardens and Queens Village in Queens.

-Life
+Personal life and family

 Grodenchik was born in The Bronx, New York.
 He grew up in Pomonok Houses, a NYCHA public housing neighborhood, and attended New York City Public Schools, graduating from Jamaica High School in 1977.
 He would go on to attain a bachelor's degree in history and economics from Binghamton University.
 Grodenchik is a lifelong Queens resident.